engelhardt-ana/engelhardt-ana/README.md

 👋 Hi there!
-I'm Anastasia Engelhardt
+I'm Anastasija Engeljgardt!

 I'm a QA Engineer with 5 years of experience, tech creator, and speaker focused on software testing, QA processes, and the future of AI in testing.